Brunel-Visualization/Brunel/service/src/main/webapp/docs/Brunel Documentation.md

 In the grammar, though, the parentheses are not required, or even allowed.
 The three composition methods are `tile`, `overlay` and `nest`

 Composition is a work in progress.
-Currently `tile` and `overlay` work, but cannot be combined. `nest` does not work at all.
-When completed, and all work well, the precedence of the combinations will be `nest` binds tightest, and `tile` weakest.
+Currently `tile` and `overlay` work, but `nest` does not work.
+Instead the nested element is ignored.

+The composition commands have a defined precedence: `nest` binds tightest, and `tile` weakest.
 Thus `A | B + C < D | E` will result in three charts: "A", "B + C < D" and "E".
 The middle chart will have one element "B" and the second element "C" will have element "D" nested within it.

 ### `|` (tile)